 The only problem with the ‘Write in dd Image’ method will create multiple partitions on the USB Disk, which makes the drive unusable.

-You do not need to panic because we already have an article on this.
-Make sure to read it once you complete the installation process.
+You do not need to panic because we already have an article on this topic so make sure to read it once you complete the installation process.

-Read this :- How to restore USB normal after bootable USB
+Read this :- How to Restore USB Mormal after Creating a Bootable USB DRIVE

 This step will format your USB drive.
 If you stored some important files, make sure to take a backup of your pen drive to avoid an unnecessary headache.

-If you are unsure, go back and check whether an important file is not stored on a USB drive; after that, click on ‘OK’.
+If you are unsure, go back and check whether an important file is still not there on your USB drive.

-Please sit back and have a cup of coffee because this process will take some time actually, and it varies to a USB drive, ISO file, and system.
+Please sit back and have a cup of coffee because this process will take some time to complete.

 Wrap-up

-That’s all my friend to create a bootable USB drive using Rufus.
+That’s all, my readers, to create a bootable USB drive using Rufus for your favorite Linux distributions.
 In case you need some assistance from my end, feel free to comment.

 A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
 While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.